 The holiday season is an ideal time to focus your blog on holiday-related topics, which will be of particular interest to your audience.

 CMA has an active blog all year round, which provides helpful tips on marketing and association management related topics.
-During the holiday season, it focuses its blog posts on themes related to marketing during the holiday season.
-It’s imperative to time the blogs appropriately.
-In the case of holiday marketing, CMA posts its blogs in October which is the perfect time to start thinking about it.
+During the holiday season, the focus shifts to themes related to marketing during the holiday season.
+It’s imperative to create a content calendar and follow it so that blogs are posted in a timely manner.

-Therefore, together with sharing your holiday marketing piece on social media, also think about holding a contest on this channel.
-This will help you to showcase your offerings in a fun way.
-If the person who wins your contest positively shares your business offer or product, there’s another benefit.
+As part of your holiday marketing campaign, think about holding a holiday contest.
+This will help you showcase your offerings in a fun way.
+If the person who wins your contest positively shares your business offer or product, that’s an added benefit!
 Referrals are one of the best ways to gain business and social media is essentially a public referral forum.

-Think outside of the box by partnering with other local businesses—such as a restaurant, spa, hair salon, coffee shop and/or retail store—who likely will donate an item or gift card.
+Think outside of the box by partnering with other local businesses—such as a restaurant, spa, hair salon, coffee shop and/or retail store—that likely will donate an item or gift card.

 Do you want to learn more about how to market your small business during the holidays?
 Contact us today, to get the conversation started.